Click HERE to view Hollander’s urban planning and design projects that he

 Hollander has a Ph.D. in Planning and Public Policy from the Edward J. Bloustein School of Planning and Public Policy at Rutgers, the State University of New Jersey.
 While at Rutgers, Dr. Hollander conducted research at the National Center for Neighborhood and Brownfields Redevelopment.
 His research has been supported through funding from the Lincoln Institute of Land Policy, the Urban Land Institute, City of New York, Government of Canada, Government of Quebec, and other government agencies and foundations.

 Professor Hollander has almost a decade of experience as a practitioner in land use and environmental planning at the local, regional, and federal levels.
 Hollander worked for the Public Buildings Service of the U.S. General Services Administration as a Presidential Management Fellow.
+He is an elected member of the College of Fellows of the American Institute of Certified Planners.

 “Why concrete barriers are the wrong move for Canadian cities after Toronto van attack”.
 2018.
 Toronto Star.
 April 30.
 (Article mentions Prof. Hollander’s research on security zones).